ffdiracex/Beastinator_syssec/README.md

-# SYSSEC
+# Beastinator Syssec

 **A FreeBSD security audit and system inspection tool, written in Rust.**

-SYSSEC performs a comprehensive, non-invasive security scan of a FreeBSD system — users, processes, filesystem permissions, disks, devices, network sockets, kernel state, SSH configuration, SUID binaries, and binary integrity.
+Beastinator Syssec performs a comprehensive, non-invasive security scan of a FreeBSD system — users, processes, filesystem permissions, disks, devices, network sockets, kernel state, SSH configuration, SUID binaries, and binary integrity.
 It produces a human-readable console report, per-item verbose output, or a self-contained HTML report you can archive or share.

-The original implementation was a C program using native BSD syscalls; this is a full Rust rewrite using the `libc` crate for direct syscall access on `x86_64-unknown-freebsd` and `aarch64-unknown-freebsd`.
+The original implementation was a C program using native BSD syscalls, see src/c; this is a full Rust rewrite using the `libc` crate for direct syscall access on `x86_64-unknown-freebsd` and `aarch64-unknown-freebsd`.

 ---